 Biography

 Enikö Nagy was born in Romania in 1979 to parents of Hungarian origin and grew up in Germany.
 A social pedagogue previously working in the fields of youth and adult education and domestic violence issues in Germany, she has worked with international NGOs on projects and for her studies in Africa since the age of 17.
 After various stays and extensive travels in East Africa (Tanzania, Ethiopia, Eritrea and Kenya).
-She went to work in Sudan in 2006 and has resided there since.
+She went to work in Sudan in 2006 and has lived there for ten years.

 As an advisor for civil society organisations on behalf of The German Development Service (ded), she lived in rural Sudan and worked in remote villages, close to nomadic life for two and a half years.